giannicastillo/taskmgmt-reactjava-fullstack/README.md

 # Entry level software engineer task management system

+#Accessing the project
+The front end of the app can be viewed on https://localhost:4200 and the java back end can be viewed in json form on https://localhost:8080

 # About this project

 After graduating from bootcamp, many of us feel that "what now?" momment.